We ranked 1st for social work in the UK! (The Times and Sunday Times Good University Guide 2026)

 A unique feature of our School of Health and Social Care is that many of our staff work with our Local Authorities and other local agencies, which enhances our grasp of the contemporary links between academic research, the major issues of the day and practice.

-Social Work students may be eligible to apply for the NHS Social Work bursary, which can be put towards paying for tuition fees, maintenance costs, or travel to placement.
-More information is available on the NHS BSA website.
+Social work students may be eligible to apply for the NHS Social Work bursary which can help with living and travel costs.
+More information is available on the More information is available on the NHS Business Services Authority website.

 DBS and Occupational Health Checks